BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 This section describes the payment object returned by `POST /lsp/channel` and `GET /lsp/channel/{id}`.
 The user MUST pay the `lightning_invoice` OR the `btc_address`.
 Using both methods MAY lead to the loss of funds.

-> **Rationel** Onchain Payments are required for payments with higher amounts, especially to push local_balance_satoshi to the user.
+> **Rationale** Onchain Payments are required for payments with higher amounts, especially to push local_balance_satoshi to the user.
 Onchain payments are also useful to onboard new user to Lightining.
 Lightning payments are the preferred way to do payments because they are quick and easily refundable.

 Example payment object:
 ```json